 - Manure from Herbivore Animals (rabbits, goats, et cetera)

-From the natural sources of nitrogen listed above, it’s clear that plants seem to be the source of much of the naturally-derived nitrogen available.
+From the natural sources of nitrogen listed above, plants are a common source of naturally-derived nitrogen.
 If it used to be a green and happy live plant, it’ll probably add some nitrogen to your homemade compost.

 Your mix of nitrogen-rich materials will depend a lot on your surroundings.
 You may be able to get lots of freely-available seaweed, but have no access to herbivore manure.
 Whatever you have available in your region, collect it sustainably.
 Improving your garden soil shouldn’t come at the expense of the surrounding environment.

 What is Nitrogen?

 So what actually is nitrogen?
 Nitrogen is a chemical element.
 You’ll remember it from high-school hits such as The Periodic Table.

 Nitrogen is a common element in the Universe.
 It’s actually the most common element in the air that makes up Earth’s atmosphere.
 So why pay for a high-nitrogen fertilizer!?
 Unfortunately for our plants, it’s not super common in the Earth’s crust (AKA our garden soil).

 Nitrogen particles move through our environment in a cyclical manner.
 It’s converted into different forms as it moves through different structures in eco-systems.
 Bacteria can help bring atmospheric nitrogen down into soil (especially on legume plants like clover, peas, or alfalfa).
 Nitrogen particles in soil can also be transported through soil by groundwater.